-Seeing everything lit up and bright is one of the best parts of the season for me, and Vancouver does not have a shortage of lit up events and locations!
+Seeing everything lit up and bright is one of the best parts of the season for me, and Metro Vancouver does not have a shortage of lit up events and locations!
 Here are three of my favourites plus a few more that I hope to get to this December!

 Glow Christmas Light Garden and Market

 Last year, Vancouver had a light maze and market called Enchant Christmas (which is in Texas this year).
 This year, we have Glow Christmas (and its over 500,000 lights!) in Langley.
 While Enchant was outside, Glow is inside the enormous Milner Village Garden Centre greenhouse, which took the experience up a notch in my mind.
-It was nice to enjoy the lights and market while inside and feeling toasty and warm.
+It was nice to enjoy the lights and market while inside, feeling toasty and warm.
 The music stage and food trucks are outside, but you can bring everything in, and also enjoy some beverages from the Mistletoe Bar.

-We got early bird tickets for the first Saturday, which included a food voucher and a complimentary drink each, but the food and beverage prices are reasonable.
+We purchased early bird tickets for the first Saturday, which included a food voucher and a complimentary drink each, but the food and beverage prices are reasonable.
 You can also get a fair amount of Christmas decoration and present shopping done in the market as there are many artisan vendors selling their wares.
 If you don’t live in the Fraser Valley, I promise you it’s worth the trek sand crossing a bridge or two!

 - Dates: November 24 – December 30